hillaryychan/COMP3141/notes/01_Functional-Programming.md

     sum (x:xs) = x + sum xs
     ```

-* `foldr` given a binary operator, a starting value (typically the right-identity of the operator), and a list, it reduces the list using the binary operator from right to left.
+* `foldr` given a binary operator, a starting value (typically the right-identity of the operator), and a list, it reduces the list using the binary operator from **right-to-left**.

     ``` hs
     foldr :: (a -> b -> b) -> b -> [a] -> b